web-platform-tests/rfcs/rfcs/interop_charter.md

 The Interop Team can define additional public efforts/metrics beyond Interop 2022 and 2023.
 The process for doing that is decided by the Interop Team, may evolve over time, and is not defined by this RFC.

-The Interop Team also maintains the "Browser Specific Failures" metric on [wpt.fyi](https://wpt.fyi/).
+The Interop team will take ownership of the existing Browser Specific Failures metric, and manage it according to the rules in its charter.

 ## Risks